tomiock/AI_UAB/Other Repositories.md

-## Other repositories with related book
+## Other repositories with related content (books, cheatsheets, notes...)
 The administrator of this repository are not responsible for changes or content included in the repositories of this list.

 #### Book about Data Science, Programming and NLP